 In this article, we will explore the different components of the ethanol and co2 extraction processes and weigh the pros and cons of each.
 Whether you are a consumer, a producer, or are simply interested in the industry as a whole, understanding how the hemp extraction process works can be quite valuable.

 What is the purpose of ethanol or CO2 extraction?

 The cannabis plant has been consumed by human beings and used in a variety of different forms for quite some time.
-The consumption of cannabis has been claimed to provide a variety of different benefits including mental well-being, pain relief, and many others.
+The consumption of cannabis has been claimed to provide a variety of different benefits including support for emotional wellness, relief from discomfort, and many others.

 Unsurprisingly, the cannabis plant has been discovered to be quite complex.
 In fact, scientist have discovered more than 100 different cannabinoids existing in the cannabis plant and each of these cannabinoids has a distinct set of chemical properties associated with it.
 While many consumers prefer the cannabinoid THC (due to its psychoactive properties), others prefer to focus on less psychoactive cannabinoids such as CBD, CBN, CBC, and others.

 One of the primary purposes of cannabis extraction is to help isolate the cannabinoids that consumers want to consume while removing the ones that they prefer to avoid consuming.
 The extraction process makes it significantly easier to create customized extracts, which has resulted in consumers having more options than ever before.

 In order to create a cannabis extract—whether it is primarily consisting of THC, CBD, or anything else—producers must first choose a specific solvent.
 Over the past few years, there have been several new types of solvents introduced, and each of these solvents has various pros and cons associated with it.

 What are the different types of extraction processes currently available?